 Isolating Noisy Equipment

-• Designate separate, enclosed areas for high-noise machinery to limit sound propagation.
+- Designated Areas: Designate separate, enclosed areas or rooms for particularly noisy machinery to limit sound propagation throughout the facility.

-• Use heavy-duty partitions to segregate noise-heavy zones from quieter workspaces, ensuring minimal interference.
+- Partitions and Barriers: Utilize heavy-duty partitions or barriers to physically segregate noise-heavy zones from quieter workspaces, ensuring minimal sound interference and protecting workers in less noisy areas.

 Strategic Positioning

-• Arrange machinery to minimize sound reflection and reverberation.
-For example, avoid placing noisy equipment near reflective surfaces like metal walls.
+- Minimize Reflections: Arrange machinery to minimize sound reflection and reverberation.
+Avoid placing noisy equipment near reflective surfaces like bare concrete or metal walls.
+Instead, position equipment near sound-absorbing materials or surfaces.

 Case Study: Effective Layout Design